microsoft/mixed-reality-extension-sdk/README.md

 ## Major known Issues
-* Rigid body physics state is not synchronized properly between users, so rigid body experiments should be done alone.
+* Rigid body physics state syncronization is somewhat jittery
-* Text labels always renders on top of all geometry
+* Users can't reliably directly interact with rigid body objects.
+* Text alignment is backwards.
+* A number of client-side errors don't get send to the node log, which makes debugging hard.
+This includes glTF loading errors and using the wrong name when playing animations.

 ## Roadmap